andreashlarsen/ML-SAScombine/README.md

-# SASmerge
+# SAScombine
-version beta0.8
+version beta0.9

-SASmerge merges SAS data into a merged consensus dataset
+SAScombine combines multiple SAS data into a combined consensus dataset
 e.g. data measured on different instruments on the same sample or SAXS and WAXS data

 ## Download
-sasmerge is a python3 program, so you need python3
+sascombine is a python3 program, so you need python3
-download sasmerge.py and the other python scripts in this repository
+download sascombine.py and the other python scripts in this repository
 see dependencies

 ## Run

 ### standard run for merging 3 datasets
-python sasmerge.py --path example_data/ --data "dataset1.dat dataset2.dat dataset3.dat" --title my_merged_data
+python sacombine.py --path example_data/ --data "dataset1.dat dataset2.dat dataset3.dat" --title my_combined_data

 ### for instructions and options, type:
-python sasmerge --help
+python sascombine.py --help

 ## Dependencies

 ### dependencies from this folder:
-* sasmerge_functions.py
+* sascombine_functions.py

 ### other dependencies (standard python packages):
 * argparse